Certificate of deposit

-A certificate of deposit (CD) is a time deposit, a financial product commonly sold by banks, thrift institutions, and credit unions in the United States.
-CDs differ from savings accounts in that the CD has a specific, fixed term (often one, three, or six months, or one to five years) and usually, a fixed interest rate.
-The bank expects the CD to be held until maturity, at which time they can be withdrawn and interest paid.
+A certificate of deposit (CD) is a time deposit sold by banks, thrift institutions, and credit unions in the United States.
+CDs typically differ from savings accounts because the CD has a specific, fixed term before money can be withdrawn without penalty.
+CDs also generally have higher interest rates than savings accounts.
+CDs require a minimum deposit and may offer higher rates for larger deposits.
+The issuer expects the CDs to be held until maturity, at which time the funds can be withdrawn and interest paid.

-Like savings accounts, CDs are insured "money in the bank" (in the US up to $250,000) and thus, up to the local insured deposit limit, virtually risk free.
-In the US, CDs are insured by the Federal Deposit Insurance Corporation (FDIC) for banks and by the National Credit Union Administration (NCUA) for credit unions.
+In the United States, CDs are insured by the Federal Deposit Insurance Corporation (FDIC) for banks and by the National Credit Union Administration (NCUA) for credit unions.